LAURENCE PRINGLE'S BLOG

 Lions.
 If it is a really old copy, the error is there.
 I sign the book, and also write, "Beware of the mistake on page 62.
 Tigers are bigger than lions!"

 When I write, I try to do good research, and I ask experts to check my work.
 Mistakes are rare in my books.
-But I know that, if I mess up, some school kid will probably tell me about it.
+But I know that, if I mess up, some school kid--maybe even a 6-year-old--will probably tell me about it.

 March 7, 2017